tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-boost-your-datatransport-with-xml.md

 ```
 This is quite an improvement if we still imagine those same 1000 persons.
 Nevertheless, as JSON demonstrates : complex types and collections can be handled in a more intelligent way when it comes to limiting growth in size where serialization is involved.

 That said, we can still tweak serialization from within our code, of course.
-By using attributes in our classes we can limit the length of the tagnames or prevent properties we don&#8217;t want to be serialized from appearing within the resulting XML, and thus adding to the total size.
+By using attributes in our classes we can limit the length of the tagnames or prevent properties we don't want to be serialized from appearing within the resulting XML, and thus adding to the total size.

 ```vbnet
 Public Class Address